BlackFlamy/BlackFlamy/README.md

 ### Glad to see you here!
 Passionate Frontend Developer with over a year of experience in building modern, responsive, and high-performance web applications.
-I specialize in HTML, CSS (SCSS), React, JavaScript TypeScript, Tailwind and Redux Toolkit, ensuring seamless user experiences and scalable solutions.

 <br/>